View Ruth Zelitch's Obituary on nhregister.com and share memories

 Zelitch, Ruth Helen

-Ruth Helen (Goldman) Zelitch of North Andover, who had a role in a famous 1965 Supreme Court case, died after a sudden illness Thursday.
+Ruth Helen (Goldman) Zelitch, a longtime Hamden resident, who had a role in the famous 1965 Griswold v.
+Connecticut legal case, died after a sudden illness Thursday.
 She was 93.

 She was born March 23, 1926, in New York City, the only child of Bernard and Helen Solomon Goldman.